Real estate deed of gift: what are the pitfalls and possibilities?

 • We have specialists for every field of law.

 The donor has a period of one year to revoke (withdraw) the gift from the moment the donee has wronged him/her.
 The exception is if the donor has harmed the donor indirectly or a person close to the donor.
 In such a case, the time limit starts to run from the moment he became aware of this.
 In some cases, the right to revoke the gift even passes to the donor’s heirs.
-This is the case if the donee prevented him from revoking the gift before his death.
+This is the case if the donor prevented him from revoking the gift before his death.
 Naturally, this can also be an extreme situation where the donor is killed or mutilated by the donee.

 What about the contract itself?